Ronnie Floyd: SBC leadership

-Management of Third Party Sexual Abuse Allegations
+Management of third party sexual abuse allegations

-In October, 2019, at a conference regarding care for those who have been sexually abused in Christian contexts, Rachael Denhollander referenced abusive treatment of a sexual abuse victim by Dr. Floyd and other leaders at the Executive Committee as an example of why those who are abused are reticent to report.
+In October, 2019, at a conference regarding care for those who have been sexually abused in Christian contexts, Rachael Denhollander referenced abusive treatment of a sexual abuse victim by Floyd and other leaders at the Executive Committee as an example of why those who are abused are reticent to report.

-Subsequently, in May, 2021, multiple internal whistle blower reports alleged Dr. Floyd had actively sought to intimidate victims, advocates, and stall progress in the sexual abuse inquiry within the Southern Baptist Convention.
+Subsequently, in May, 2021, multiple internal whistle blower reports alleged Floyd had actively sought to intimidate victims, advocates, and stall progress in the sexual abuse inquiry within the Southern Baptist Convention.
+Floyd issued a statement denying the allegations reported in the leaked letters and stating he had always supported sexual abuse survivors.

-Dr. Floyd issued a statement denying the allegations reported in the leaked letters and stating he had always supported sexual abuse survivors, but days later audio was released by a whistleblower in which Dr. Floyd is captured pressuring leaders from the October 2019 conference for failing to stop Rachael Denhollander from disclosing his actions.
-The audio clip contradicted Floyd's previous denials of claims made in the leaked letters and captured him stating that he was not concerned about the survivors, because he was concerned with "preserving the base" of the denomination.

-In an unprecedented move following weeks of turmoil over allegations of Floyd's handling of the sexual abuse crisis in the Southern Baptist Convention, the delegates to the Southern Baptist Convention voted to mandate an independent third party investigation into the Executive Committee's handling of sexual abuse cases, victims, and advocates, including an investigation into Dr. Floyd's actions.
+In an unprecedented move following weeks of turmoil over allegations of Floyd's handling of the sexual abuse crisis in the Southern Baptist Convention, the delegates to the Southern Baptist Convention voted to mandate an independent third party investigation into the Executive Committee's handling of sexual abuse cases, victims, and advocates, including an investigation into Floyd's actions.

 Floyd's leadership was marked by yet another unprecedented milestone for the Southern Baptist Convention when he and the Executive Committee trustees failed to fully comply with the directive of the Convention's delegates when, amidst calls for his removal and a tumultuous trustee meeting, Floyd's resistance to complete transparency and participation in the commissioned abuse task force was supported by the Executive Committee trustees.

-Political Involvement
+Political involvement

 In June 2016, Floyd was tapped by then-candidate Donald Trump to serve on an advisory board of evangelical leaders.
 Floyd had previously announced that he would not endorse Trump for President and had concerns about some of the candidate's comments, but he believed there was "too much at stake" to refrain from voting or to turn down the opportunity to attempt to influence a possible future president.